Yohan460/go-jamf-api/api/docs/SmartMobileDeviceGroupsPreviewApi.md

-# \SmartMobileDeviceGroupsPreviewApi
+# \SmartMobileDeviceGroupsPreviewAPI

 All URIs are relative to */api*

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**V1MobileDevicesIdRecalculateSmartGroupsPost**](SmartMobileDeviceGroupsPreviewApi.md#V1MobileDevicesIdRecalculateSmartGroupsPost) | **Post** /v1/mobile-devices/{id}/recalculate-smart-groups | Recalculate all smart groups for the given device id and then return count of smart groups that device fall into
+[**V1MobileDevicesIdRecalculateSmartGroupsPost**](SmartMobileDeviceGroupsPreviewAPI.md#V1MobileDevicesIdRecalculateSmartGroupsPost) | **Post** /v1/mobile-devices/{id}/recalculate-smart-groups | Recalculate all smart groups for the given device id and then return count of smart groups that device fall into
-[**V1SmartMobileDeviceGroupsIdRecalculatePost**](SmartMobileDeviceGroupsPreviewApi.md#V1SmartMobileDeviceGroupsIdRecalculatePost) | **Post** /v1/smart-mobile-device-groups/{id}/recalculate | Recalculate a smart group for the given id then return the ids for the devices in the smart group
+[**V1SmartMobileDeviceGroupsIdRecalculatePost**](SmartMobileDeviceGroupsPreviewAPI.md#V1SmartMobileDeviceGroupsIdRecalculatePost) | **Post** /v1/smart-mobile-device-groups/{id}/recalculate | Recalculate a smart group for the given id then return the ids for the devices in the smart group